pamapp/pamapp/README.md

 🔹 **PolyAlarm (2021)** - IOS-application developed as a course project in the subject "Software Engineering".
 This is an alarm that adjusts to the student's schedule and notifies him when class starts.

-🔹 **Memories (2022)** - IOS application developed as a research project at a university.
+🔹 **Memories (2022)** - IOS-application developed as a research project at a university.
 It allows you to record the most memorable moments of your life.

 <h2>Skills & Tools</h2>